amandavisconti/AdaExquisite/index.md

 ---
 title: Ada Exquisite
 ---
-The strings swell, the camera pans away--Ada Lovelace is pronounced dead.
+The strings swell, the camera pans away\--Ada Lovelace is pronounced dead.

 As the echo of the tinny voice fades from the room, Ada lurches toward the phonograph to rip its wires from the still-humming Jacquard loom.